alfinsrf/alfinsrf/README.md

 # Hi there, I'm Alfin👋
 ---
-I'm a student from BINUS University.
+I'm a student from Bina Nusantara University.
 I love creating things and expressing my creativity✨ Welcome to my GitHub Profile, nice to meet you😄